jamiejackson/arduino-humidistat/README.md

 It doesn't matter what the values are, and your sensor will not be calibrated yet, so both "Humidity" values are likely to be off a bit.

-For future reference, the first humidity value, "Sensor-Claimed Humidity" is the one claimed by the sensor.
+For future reference, the first humidity value, "Sensor-Claimed Humidity," is the one claimed by the sensor.
 The second, corrected value will reflect the actual humidity once the sensor is calibrated.

 ## Calibration

-The sensor can be calibrated with moistened CaCl (ice melt pellets) and NaCl (kosher salt).
+The sensor can be calibrated with moistened CaCl (e.g., ice melt pellets) and NaCl (e.g., kosher salt).

-For each salt, in turn, the following procedure was followed:
+For each salt, in turn, the following procedure is performed:

 * In a plastic bottle cap (from a soda bottle or similar) cover its bottom with water (~1ml; tap water is fine).
 Add enough salt until it is heaped above the lip's level but is not apt to spill.
 * In an airtight container (plastic bag, tupperware, or glass casserole dish covered with plastic wrap--my choice, etc.) add: